mouhamaadibrahim/Analytics-Research-Projects/README.md

 - Upgraded conductivity sensor design with MATLAB by engineering bioimpedance models, mining physiological characteristics as electrical elements, resulting in adoption by 4 industry leaders, each securing a patent.
 - Identified the optimal sensor design ratio (S/W = 0.66), which expanded the analysis band by 65% and boosted sensitivity by 18%.
 - Expanded measurement analysis band from 600 MHz to 988 MHz via engineering optimal biosensors, significantly improving sensitivity for health applications by 18%.
-- Pioneered data storytelling, authoring 5+ highly cited papers and transforming data into industry-shaping insights—one ranked in the top 25% by Altmetric.

 This repository documents the full research process, including key calculations, simulations, and the real-world impact of these contributions.

 ---

 ## Table of Contents

 1. [PhD Research: Bioimpedance Modeling and Sensor Optimization](#phd-research-bioimpedance-modeling-and-sensor-optimization)
    - [Engineering Models to Determine Optimal Sensor Design (S/W = 0.66)](#1-engineering-models-to-determine-optimal-sensor-design-sw--066)
    - [Calculation of the 65% Improvement in Analysis Effectiveness](#2-calculation-of-the-65-improvement-in-analysis-effectiveness)